ceramicnetwork/docs-docusaurus/docs/dids/guides/concepts-overview.md

 ## DID Methods

 We encourage using the `did:pkh` DID method which generates a persistent id from a wallet address’s public key hash.
 This enables one-click sign-on with your wallet to many apps on Ethereum, and soon on many other chains including Solana.
-We also support the Ceramic-created [3ID](https://developers.ceramic.network/docs/advanced/standards/accounts/3id-did/) method which acts as an aggregator for multiple accounts and can handle multiple keys simulatneously.

 ## DID Sessions